-But, when you are doing heavy drinking—defined by the Substance Abuse and Mental Health Association (SAMHSA) as “drinking 5 or more drinks on the same occasion on each of 5 or more days in the past 30 days”—you have developed a dependence on alcohol.
+But, when you are doing heavy drinking 5 or more drinks on the same occasion on each of 5 or more days in the past 30 days”—you have developed a dependence on alcohol.
 You are likely craving alcohol when you don’t drink and have a hard time limiting yourself to a few drinks.
-You likely find yourself out of control after a couple drinks.
+You likely find yourself out of control after a couple of drinks.

 Multiple factors determine how alcohol affects the brain and to what extent.
 The National Institute on Alcohol Abuse and Alcoholism identifies the following factors:

 - The age at which you first began drinking and how long you have been drinking since

 - Your age, level of education, genetic background, and family history of alcoholism

 - Whether or not you are at risk because of prenatal alcohol exposure

 - Your general health status